SeldonIO/seldon-core/docs/source/contents/pipelines/index.md

 ### Pipeline Inputs

-Pipelines by default can be accessed synchronously via http/grpc or via the Kafka topic created for them.
+Pipelines by default can be accessed synchronously via http/grpc or asynchronously via the Kafka topic created for them.
 However, it's also possible to create a pipeline to take input from one or more other pipelines by specifying an `input` section.
 If for example we already have the `tfsimple` pipeline shown below:

 ```{literalinclude} ../../../../samples/pipelines/tfsimple.yaml
 :language: yaml